bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 Modules of Output Type
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Modules of an output type are responsilbe for saving of output data to external data destinations (Elasticsearch, SQL database, RESTful).
+Modules of an output type are responsible for saving of output data to external data destinations (Elasticsearch, SQL database, RESTful).

 .. figure:: _static/OutputModule1.png
   :scale: 80 %